 Fortunately, the Najdorf remains a tough weapon to beat, and regardless of which line you choose against it, be prepared to assimilate tons of theoretical variations.

 There is also the factor of lack of choice after 1.e4.
 It is considerably less flexible than other openings, say 1.d4 1.c4 or 1.Nf3 which can transpose to each other.

 After 1.e4 it seems that you are a bit exposed to an opening surprise.
 If it’s an important game and you prepare strongly against your opponent’s Sicilian, well, then e6 takes you into a sharp French and you have to enter.
 Again, consider point 1: Theory!

 Since 1.e4 has been studied and played so much it is fairly difficult to be creative in the opening.
 The “weird” moves are not just weird, they are directly bad.
 White has very little space to deviate from the main Ruy Lopez or Italian against 1…e5; the same happens with the French or the Sicilian.

 This might explain why such creative players like Mamedyarov, Rapport, or Jobava, all with a very tactical sense don’t play 1.e4 often.

 Very likely with 1.e4 you get to play the same type of game over and over again.
-Same kind of structures, same tactical motifs etc. The negative side is obvious; one doesn’t get to improve beyond the known situations and the positive side is that if you master one thing very well, then you can become super strong at this, and that’s all it takes to win.
+Same kind of structures, same tactical motifs, etc. The negative side is obvious; one doesn’t get to improve beyond the known situations and the positive side is that if you master one thing very well, then you can become super strong at this, and that’s all it takes to win.

 Nowadays, my main recommendation for the tournament player is to be as less predictable as possible.
-It is good to vary and play with different styles, not only you avoid your opponent’s preparation, but you also in order to widen your chess understanding.
+It is good to vary and play with different styles, not only do you avoid your opponent’s preparation, but you also in order to widen your chess understanding.
 The ideal thing is to combine 1.e4 and 1.d4 games and have a wider vision of chess in general during your games.